normai/canvasgear/readme.md

  4. Somewhere inside the body, define one or more canvases.
  5. In a comment immediately behind each canvas, specify the canvas parameters.

-Now should the defined canvases should appear on your page.
+Now the defined canvases should appear on your page.

 Details about the installation you find in chapter [Installation](http://downtown.trilo.de/svn/demosjs/trunk/canvasgear/install.html).